-You are reminded that certain activities are subject to the provisions of 24 CFR Part 58 (Environmental Review Procedures).
-Funds for such activities may not be obligated or expended until HUD has approved the release of funds in writing.
-A request for release of funds (RROF) must be accompanied by an environmental certification, and until the RROF is approved and notification is received, no HUD funds should be committed.
-If the project or activity is exempt per 24 CFR 58.34 or categorically excluded (except in extraordinary circumstances), no RROF is required.
+You are reminded that all activities are subject to the provisions at 24 CFR Part 58 (Environmental Review Procedures).
+Furthermore, funds for certain activities may not be obligated or expended until HUD has approved a Request for Release of Funds (RROF) and issued an Authority to Use Grant Funds (AUGF).
+A RROF must be signed by a certifying officer and submitted to HUD along with proof of public notice.
+Until the AUGF has been issued, no HUD funds can be committed.
+If the project or activity is Exempt per 24 CFR 58.34 or Categorically Excluded Not Subject to 58.5 per 24 CFR 58.35(b), no RROF is required.